VoodooGames/VidCoin-SDK/README.md

 # VidCoin-SDK
-A github repository for the VidCoin SDK.
+A github repository for the VidCoin iOS SDK.

+Current SDK version : 1.3.3